ryancys1234/Programming-12-Review/README.md

     2. If there is more than one word, the first word is lowercase, but every subsequent word is capitalized.

-int, float, boolean... only appears once - that is, at the beginning.
+int, float, boolean... only appear once - that is, at the beginning.

 Reminder: Single '=' is used to assign values, double '=' is used to compare / equal values.
 If there is one bracket, '=' ; two brackets, '=='.